BREEDING BULLDOGS AND RAISING BULLDOG PUPS

 If you have pups that did not nurse on the bitch during the first 24 hours of life, start their five-in-one combination vaccine at 3 weeks of age.

 Many pups are eating well and physically ready to go to new homes at 6 weeks of age.
-However the time from 6 weeks to 12 weeks is a very important age for the behavioral development of the pup.
-During this time the pup must have both interaction with other dogs (mother and littermates) and interaction with people.
+However, the time from 6 weeks to 12 weeks is a very important age for the behavioral development of the pup.
+During this time the pup must have both interactions with other dogs (mother and littermates) and interaction with people.
 Therefore 8 to 10 weeks is the best time for the pups to go to their new homes.
 Pups that go too early to a new home that does not have another dog in it may later in life have a fear of other dogs or be aggressive to other dogs.
 Pups that stay with their litter too long before being placed in their new homes may have a hard time adjusting to their new home after 12 weeks of age.
-If any pups are not going to their new homes by 10 weeks of age, be sure to socialize them to people.
+If any pups are not going to their new homes by 10 weeks of age, be sure to socialize them with people.
 Separate them from the litter and give them individual attention for at least 30 minutes every day.
 All pups should have some contact with children before they are 12 weeks old so they will not be afraid of children later.
-Of course it is important that they are not hurt by a child early in life.
+Of course, they mustn't be hurt by a child early in life.

 Have the owner of the stud fill out the sire part of an American Kennel Club registration form.
 Fill out the dam's part and send it to the American Kennel Club.
 They will send you individual forms for each pup to be registered.
 This takes two to six weeks.